jacquelotjeff/Jjacq-Paypal-Payment/README.md

-# paypal-plugin-symfony
-A Paypal Plugin for symfony2,3
+# A Paypal Payment Bundle for Symfony

 This plugin creates a smart bridge between your website and Paypal.
 You can also define all parameters in your administration page.